 “Chicken,” she repeated.

-If rolling down the hill was fun, I reasoned, the most fun could be had by rolling down the steepest hill possible.
-We had such a hill nearby, an old cobblestone street that plunged off a Mississippi River bluff.
+If rolling down the hill was fun, I reasoned, the most fun could be had by rolling down the steepest hill possible and we had such a hill nearby, an old cobblestone street that plunged off a Mississippi River bluff.

-Everything on the hillside: trees, fences, houses, clung desperately to the slope because across its base ran the busiest street in town where its four lanes of traffic sawed past each other – eager for something to let go.
+And everything on the hillside: trees, fences and houses, clung desperately to the slope because at its base ran the busiest street in town where four lanes of traffic sawed past each other – eager for something to let go.

-Without a moment of reflection, I towed my wagon to the crest of the hill, hopped in and surrendered myself to the magic of gravity.
+Without a moment of reflection, I towed my wagon to the crest of the hill and hopped in, surrendering myself to the magic of gravity.

 It is then I realized that gravity was not the only force at work.
 The other was raw fear.

-Like most kids, I had a monster living under my bed.
+Like most kids growing up, I had a monster living under my bed.

-He had green oily skin, yellow iridescent eyes and long claws that he raked across the floorboards whenever I approached my bed.
+He had green oily skin, yellow iridescent eyes and long claws that he loved to rake across the floorboards whenever I approached my bed.
 If I wasn’t quick enough or didn’t leap from far enough away, he’d snatch at my ankles to drag me down into the horrors that lay under the bed.